ibadrather/Master_Project_Uni_Siegen/README.md

 This will save the map_name.pgm and map_name.yaml file in the current working directory of the terminal.

 Once you are done close the terminals.
-To view the output rtabmap database, use the following commands.
+To view the output rtabmap database, use the following command in the terminal:

       rtabmap-databaseViewer ~/.ros/rtabmap.db

 ## SLAM-Gmapping
 Using this package you can build a map of any environment.
 Just save your gazebo world file (*world_name.world*) in the in **Follow_me_gmapping/src/follow_me/worlds/** folder and update the world.launch file in in **Follow_me_gmapping/src/follow_me/launch/** folder.

+Clone this repository

       git clone https://github.com/ibadrather/Master_Project_Uni_Siegen.git

-Install the rtabmap package from ROS
+Install the rtabmap package from ROS:

       sudo apt install ros-noetic-gmapping

-Installing dependencies
+Installing dependencies:

       cd Follow_me_gmapping
       sudo apt-get update -y